galtx-centex/galtx-centex.github.io/_greyhounds/kansas-kc.md

 I currently live with a lovely foster mom and dad, three kiddos, and two Greyhound foster bros.
 I LOVE people and want to be with them ALL the time.
 I have been through a lot of changes these last few months, and am a bit nervous about losing another home and family.
 If you are lonely, I promise to be your loyal sidekick, swearing my oath of love and devotion.
 Neither of us ever has to feel lonely again.

 A few other tidbits about me: I have a beautiful singing voice - if you have fussy neighbors, they might not appreciate my serenades.
 I enjoy walks, and am very curious about my surroundings.
 In fact, too curious to safely live with small pets.
 I have come to appreciate the softer side of life that comes with retirement - fuzzy blankets, pillows, stuffed toys, the squishier the better IMO.
 I will be respectful of our things though.
-My short term goal is to reliably potty outside.
-I am motivated to master this, since this darn diaper is sooo embarrassing.

 I was blessed to be born on Christmas Eve; the greatest gift would be a FOREVER home and family!